magicheron/ReactNative-CoffeeShop/README.md

 Application
 -------------

-CoffeShop CoffeeShop is an application for the ReactNative workshop at XDevMadrid
+CoffeeShop is an application for the ReactNative workshop at XDevMadrid

 > **Note:**
 > - CoffeeShop is a PoC application, not a full featured app.